Sistema Huautla

 Sistema Huautla is a cave system in the Sierra Mazateca mountains of the southern Mexican state of Oaxaca.
-As of May 2024 it was the deepest cave system in the Western Hemisphere, 1560 m from top to bottom, with over 55 miles of mapped passageways.
+As of May 2024 it is the deepest cave system in the Western Hemisphere, 1560 m from the highest entrance to the lowest reached point in the cave system, with over 62 miles of mapped passageways.
+It is the ninth-deepest cave in the world.
+It is also the 28th-longest cave system with over 100 km length.
+Sistema Huautla has 30 entrances.